jonasoesch/p9/paper.md

+## Problem defintion

+The main objective of the present thesis is to find out if animated transitions help readers understand the relationship between two charts in the context of narrative visualization.

+The answer this question, the following sub-questions need to be answered first:

+* How do readers interpret transitions between charts?
+* What benefits could animation provide to this process?

+A secondary objective of the present thesis is to introduce a software library that permits the **rapid creation of narrative visualization with animated transitions**.

 ## Thesis outline

-The main question that motivates this thesis is: Do animated transitions help readers understand the relationships between charts?
-To find this out we have used the following methodology:
+The thesis is organized five parts:

 1. The first part presents the theoretical background on transitions and animation.
+It gives indications on how readers interpret transitions.
 2. The second part reconceptualizes the theory in order to link different types of transitions to different strengths of animation.
+It thus responds the the question about the potential benefits of animation for transition understanding.
-3. The third part presents an experiment that we have proposed to find if and how animated transitions can help the reader understand transitions between charts.
+3. The third part presents an experiment that we have proposed to find respond to the main research question.
 4. The fourth part presents our implementation of animated transitions based on the concepts presented in part two.
+5. The fifth part presents our conclusion and possibilities for future work.